 - Place the lid onto the Dutch oven and place into the smoker.
 Cook for 4 hours, then remove the lid.

-- Shred the pork.
+- Shred the pork with a pair of forks.
 Garnish with cilantro (optional).

 Nutrition